EbbaSchmid/Guess-The-Tool-Game/README.md

 How to Play:
 To play the quiz game, select one of the category buttons and answer the 10 questions under each topic.
 The Score Counter, located between the Restart and Next Question buttons, will track your score.
-To win, you must get all category
+To win, you must get a perfect score in a category.

 Technologies Used: